Gnosticism: Demiurge

 The term demiurge derives from the Latinized form of the Greek term dēmiourgos, δημιουργός, literally "public or skilled worker".
 (Note: The term dēmiourgos occurs in a number of other religious and philosophical systems, most notably Platonism.
 The Gnostic demiurge bears a resemblance to figures in Plato's Timaeus and Republic.
-In Timaeus, the demiourgós is a central figure, a benevolent creator of the universe who works to make the universe as benevolent as the limitations of matter will allow.
+In Timaeus, the demiourgós is a central figure, a benevolent creator of the universe who works to make it as benevolent as the limitations of matter allow.
 In The Republic the description of the leontomorphic "desire" in Socrates' model of the psyche bears a resemblance to descriptions of the demiurge as being in the shape of the lion.
 (Note: The relevant passage of The Republic was found within the Nag Hammadi library, wherein a text existed describing the demiurge as a "lion-faced serpent".))
 This figure is also called "Yaldabaoth", "Saklas" (Syriac: sækla, "the foolish one"), or "Samael" (Aramaic: sæmʻa-ʼel, "blind god"), who is sometimes ignorant of the superior god, and sometimes opposed to it; thus in the latter case he is correspondingly malevolent.
 Other names or identifications are Ahriman, El, Satan, and Yahweh.

 The demiurge creates the physical universe and the physical aspect of human nature.
 The demiurge typically creates a group of co-actors named archons who preside over the material realm and, in some cases, present obstacles to the soul seeking ascent from it.
-The inferiority of the demiurge's creation may be compared to the technical inferiority of a work of art, painting, sculpture, etc. to the thing the art represents.
-In other cases, it takes on a more ascetic tendency to view material existence negatively, which then becomes more extreme when materiality, including the human body, is perceived as evil and constrictive, a deliberate prison for its inhabitants.
+The inferiority of the demiurge's creation may be compared to the technical inferiority of a work of art, painting, sculpture, etc., to the thing the art represents.
+In other cases, Gnosticism takes on a more ascetic tendency to view material existence negatively, which then becomes more extreme when materiality, including the human body, is perceived as evil and constrictive, a deliberate prison for its inhabitants.

-Moral judgments of the demiurge vary from group to group within the broad category of Gnosticism, viewing materiality as inherently evil or as merely flawed and as good as its passive constituent matter allows.
+Moral judgments of the demiurge vary from group to group within the broad category of Gnosticism, ranging from viewing materiality as inherently evil to seeing it as merely flawed, as good as its passive constituent matter allows.